a5mith/nodebb-plugin-hearthis/README.md

-# NodeBB HearThis Plugin
+# NodeBB Hearthis.at Plugin

-This NodeBB plugin allows users to embed HearThis widgets inline in their posts.
+This NodeBB plugin allows users to embed Hearthis.at tracks inline in their posts.

 ## Installation

     npm install nodebb-plugin-hearthis

 ## Usage

-    Paste the embed URL (different to the website URL(thanks HearThis)) into a post.
+    Paste the Shortlink (Twitter) into a post, it will be embedded automagically.

-    ???
+## Changes

-    Profit!
+0.0.1 - This plugin is only supported for 0.6.x of NodeBB, if anyone *really* needs this for 0.5.x, I will backport it.